dhellmann/pymotw-3/source/cgitb/index.rst

 Local Variables in Tracebacks
 =============================

-The code in :mod:`cgitb` that examines the variables used in the stack frame leading to the error is smart enough to evaluate object attributes to display them, too.
+The code in ``cgitb`` that examines the variables used in the stack frame leading to the error is smart enough to evaluate object attributes to display them, too.